-It was also recognized that those who struggle with addiction issues in the Trinity-Conception Bay areas have limited supports; there is a noticeable gap in the support available to people waiting for or returning from professional treatment and aftercare services.
-The U-Turn Drop-in Centre is responding with support services informed by our experience and the participants using our current services.
+It was also recognized that those who struggle with addiction issues in the Trinity-Conception region have limited supports available while waiting for or returning from professional treatment and aftercare services.
+The U-Turn Drop-in Centre is responding to fill the gap with support services informed by our experience and the participants using our current services.

 To bring experience, strength, and hope to people who seek recovery from addiction.

 A supportive recovery community where we help people live beyond addiction.